Statcounter

 Last night, we saw Tom Paxton.
 I agreed to go because I really like his song “The Last Thing on My Mind”.
 For the first 40 minutes of the evening, we endured his accompanying group, a duo called ‘The Don Juans’ - dull, bland, folk music.

 Then, they were joined by Tom Paxton himself and we were treated to another hour of dull, bland, folk music.
-Apparently, most of these songs were “favourites that we all remember”.
+Apparently, these songs were “favourites that we all remember”.
 Not I.

 However, the woman sitting next to me on my right remembered them and she sang along to every single one of them.
 It was dreadful.
 Even though she sang in tune, it was not pleasant listening, especially as I had paid £33 to hear someone else; someone who, despite singing into a microphone, could hardly compete with my loud neighbour.